 “The stub period between when a facility is put in place and when the quarterly report is issued can potentially leave lenders open to risk,” said Gavin Rees, head of global funds banking in Europe at Silicon Valley Bank, which has more than $19 billion in loan commitments to private equity and venture capital firms.

 “It’s now becoming the norm to provide a notification [of security] at the time a facility is closing and ask the borrower to go through the minor inconvenience to send a separate notice ahead of the next quarterly report.”

-Early notifications are by no means a new concept – the degree of use depends on factors such as experience of the manager and maturity of the fund.
-It is now being used more consistently across the board, Silicon Valley Bank’s Rees notes.
+Early notifications are by no means a new concept – the degree of use depends on factors such as experience of manager and maturity of the fund.
+It is now being used more consistently across the board, Rees noted.

 Where’s my money?